my0811/test/readme.txt

 append no add
 my boss is a sb
 my boss is a sb2
 remove file and update file
+change remote resposity name